petrkr/enciso/README.md

 2) If it is bootable iso, make it hybid iso with MBR (if it is not already)

 3) Create GPG key, use strong password
-  - echo "some random key, can be used also from /dev/urandom" | gpg -q -c > key.txt
+  - echo "some random key, can be used also from /dev/urandom" | gpg --armor -q -c > key.txt

 4) create SquashFS, which will be encrypted
   - mksquashfs private/ private.sqfs -all-root